skarnik000/assignment_1/README.md

 ## Requirements

+* All fruit-related data will come from the Fruityvice API.
 * Users must first log in to use the application.
 When the application is opened, if a user is not authenticated, present the user with a Login screen.
     * A user must log in with a simple username and password.
 Since the authentication backend is not ready, allow a user to enter any username with length greater than four characters, but only allow "password" as the password.
     * After a user logs in, navigate to the Fruit List screen.
     * If a user opens the application and they have logged in before already, skip the Login screen and navigate to the List screen.
+    * When a user has logged in, do not allow a user to back into the Login page again.
 * The rest of the application will consist of a List/Detail pattern.
     * After logging in, the user should be presented with a list of fruit.
-    * The list of fruit will come from the Fruityvice API
     * Each item on the list, representing a fruit, should display the following information.
-        * The fruit's traditional name
+        * The fruit's name
         * The fruit's genus
         * The fruit's order.
 (Be sure to label the genus and order.
 Users won't know which is which.)
-    * A user should be able to scroll and examine these items on the List page.
+    * A user should be able to scroll through and examine these items on the List page.
-* A user may then click on one of these items and will then be taken to the Fruit Detail page, to learn further information about that particular fruit.
+* A user may then click on one of these items and will then be taken to the Fruit Detail page, to learn further information.
-* On the Fruit Detail page, a user will be able to learn all of the information about a particular fruit that Fruitvice has available, including a section for nutritional information.
+* On the Fruit Detail page, a user will be able to learn all of the information available about a particular fruit that Fruitvice has available, including a dedicated section for nutritional information.
 * The user must be able to go back to the list to choose another fruit to learn about.

 ## Resources